danibt656/doft/README.md

 ### Why make your own FT?

-> There's no meaning behind it, more than learning more about lexing & parsing in C, then I thought it would be fun to tweak its syntax to my personal liking
+> There's no meaning behind it, more than learning more about lexing & parsing in C. Then I thought it would be fun to tweak its syntax to my personal liking

 *By the way, thanks for checking it out ;-)*